-Fashion Fundamentals Length of course: 1 quarter Prerequisites: Studio Arts include fashion illustration by hand as well as digitally.
+An Introduction to the basics of fashion including the history of fashion design and noteworthy designers.
+This course will include fashion illustration by hand as well as digitally.
 Students will draft a personal croquis and design a mini collection on a cohesive theme.
 Projects will include digital textile and pattern design with experiments in fabric dyeing, bleaching, painting and stamping.
 Hand sewing and embroidery will be a precursor to beginning construction and sewing.
 We will study ethical fashion practices with units on up-cycling and sustainable fashion.
 Finally we will look at haute couture, avant garde and wearable sculpture creating a full look in small design teams.